george24601/notes/devOps/bash/memory.md

-When executing a program from terminal, the terminal process use exec to load executalb einto memory, now code, data, bbs, stack, are mapped into the memory space via mmap, heap may map depending on if the you applied for the memory on the heap
+When executing a program from terminal, the terminal process use exec to load executable into memory, now code, data, bbs, stack, are mapped into the memory space via mmap, heap may map depending on if the you applied for the memory on the heap

 exec will pass the control of CPU to dynamic linker linker, which will load the dynamically linked libary into memeory, and then execution starts.
 For more details, use strace